feedm3/spring-boot-gwt/README.md

 ## Run

 To run this project you have to start Spring Boot and GWT separate.
-If you use IntelliJ the run configurations to do this are already present in this repo.
+If you use IntelliJ the run configurations to do this are already present in this repo. _Note that you have to set the path to the static html file in your project strutures "Web" module to the [`static/resource`](src/main/resources/static) folder.
+Otherwise GWT will not find the index.html._

 Spring Boot can also be started with gradle.